mardanniel/turtle-socket/README.md

 # Turtle-Server-and-Client
-Control Turtle in server with client using Python Socket Programming.
+Control Turtle in server with client using Python Sockets.

 # Made by: Mar Danniel A. Ginturo
 BSITWMA - W25